ZHaskell/docs/Z-IO/Network.md

 # Send/receive packet

-The `UVStream` type implements `Input/Output` class from `Z.IO.Buffered`, so that you can reuse all the buffered read/write API, for example let's say you have designed a simple framed message protocol:
+The `UVStream` type implements the `Input/Output` class from `Z.IO.Buffered`, so that you can reuse all the buffered read/write API.
+For example, let's say you have designed a simple framed message protocol:

 ```
 import Data.Word